-- 1. Disconnect the ICP adapter cable from the monitor. - 2.
-Connect the ICP adapter cable and the target monitor. - 3.
-Check that the zero reference value displayed on the monitor is consistent with that recorded on the ICP transducer. - Consistent: select Accept. - Inconsistent: input the zero reference value recorded on the ICP transducer, and select Accept.
+- 1. Disconnect the ICP adapter cable from the measurement module, or remove the module from the monitor. - 2.
+Connect the ICP adapter cable, measurement module, and the target monitor, or insert the measurement module into the target monitor. - Check that the zero reference value displayed on the monitor is consistent with that recorded on the ICP transducer. - Consistent: select Accept. - Inconsistent: input the zero reference value recorded on the ICP transducer, and select Accept.

-• If monitors of different brands are used to zero the Codman ICP transducer, the zero reference values can be different.
+If monitors of different brands are used to zero the Codman ICP transducer, the zero reference values can be different.
 Use a Mindray monitor to Zero the Codman ICP transducer if you will take ICP measurement using a Mindray monitor.
 Otherwise the ICP measurement could be inaccurate.